If you are interested in downloading individual games, you can do so by following the links on the games page.

 If you want to download all of the games, you have several choices of files to download.

 To ease bandwidth requirements, please use the BitTorrent links if at all possible.
 If you use BitTorrent, when you're done downloading, please leave your download window open for a while, so others can download the files from you.

 If you'd like to check MD5 hashes:

 To use BitTorrent, you will first need to install a client.
 There are a lot of different clients available.
-While there are various heated opinions about which is best, for general use I recommend Azureus, a Java-based client.
-If you are allergic to Java and must have a native client, for Windows µTorrent is a really good choice; for Mac OS X, there's Tomato Torrent.
+While there are various opinions about which is best, for general use I recommend Azureus, a Java-based client.
+If you are allergic to Java and must have a native client, for Windows µTorrent is a really good choice; for Mac OS X, there's Transmission.

 This year's organizer is Stephen Granade.